8.1 Pixel and Overlay Data, and Related Data Elements

 The 32-bit Value Length Field limits the maximum size of large data Value Fields such as Pixel Data sent in a Native Format (encoded in Transfer Syntaxes that use only the unencapsulated form).

-In a multi-frame object that is transmitted in Native Format, the individual frames are not padded.
-The individual frames shall be concatenated and padding bits (if necessary) applied to the complete Value Field.
+In a Multi-frame Image that is transmitted in Native Format, the individual Frames are not padded.
+The individual Frames shall be concatenated and padding bits (if necessary) applied to the complete Value Field.
 At least one frame shall be present.

 Note